Novant Health Diabetes Management

 A healthy diet is essential for individuals with diabetes as it helps regulate blood sugar levels and manage weight.
 A balanced diet rich in fruits, vegetables, whole grains, lean proteins, and healthy fats can provide essential nutrients while minimizing the intake of sugars and processed foods.
 By following a healthy eating plan, individuals can improve their overall health and well-being.

-See also Diabetes Medical Management Plan
+See also Advanced Diabetes Management Certification

 Carbohydrate Counting